-The district's long-term financial plan was revised in 2022and a summary is provided in Appendix C of this budget document.
+The district's long-term financial plan was revised in 2022 and a summary is provided in Appendix C of this budget document.
 One key component of this plan is recognizing that support from the community is key to fund the level and quality of service our community needs.
-The district is considering a fire levy lid lift in 2023 to meet the needs outlined above.
+Thank you to everyone for their support of passing our fire levy lid lift that was on the ballot on November 7th 2023.

 CWIFR welcomes feedback on our budget document.
-Please contact at ehartin@cwfire.org or (360) 678-3602.
-I also welcome your visits at 3253 Day Road in Greenbank.
+Please contact at jhelm@cwfire.org or (360) 678-3602.
+I also welcome your visits at Station 53 located at 1164 Race Road Coupeville WA.
+98239.

 Thank you!